maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 Compare the number of colors between both designs below:

-- The card on the right has more colors than necessary (6 colors).
+- The card on the left has more colors than necessary (6 colors).
 - The same can be accomplished with 4 colors (on the right).

 ![image-20200409104611358](assets/image-20200409104611358.png ':size=600')